-Family Blastobasidae
+Family Blastobasidae (Coleophoridae: Blastobasinae)

-Hodges (1999) assigned Blastobasidae as a subfamily (Blastobasinae) of Coleophoridae.
 Six of the seven North American genera occur in Illinois.
-This group is well represented in North America, with more than 100 described species, but life histories are known for only a very few.
+This group is well represented in North America, with 69 described (and possibly a considerable number of undescribed) species, but life histories are known for only a very few.
 Larvae of some species are known or suspected to be "scavengers" or to feed on roots of composites (Asteraceae); others are known to feed internally on seeds of pines, Pinus spp.
 (Pinaceae) or on acorns of oaks, Quercus spp.
 (Fagaceae).
-A substantial contribution to our knowledge of Nearctic microlepidoptera could be made by working out life histories of a good representation of Blastobasidae species.
-Specimens of adult Blastobasidae are recognized most easily by their having a transverse row of small spines at the posterior margin of each segment on the dorsum of the abdomen (Fig. 1).
+A substantial contribution to our knowledge of Nearctic microlepidoptera could be made by working out life histories of a good representation of Blastobasinae species.

-Blastobasidae abdominal spines image
+Blastobasidae or Blastobasinae abdominal spines image

-Blastobasidae Blastobasis Holcocera male antenna notch image
+Blastobasidae or Blastobasinae Blastobasis Holcocera male antenna notch image

-Genus Asaphocrita (Fig. 4)
+Genus Asaphocrita (Fig. 3)

 Asaphocrita images

-Figure 4.
+Figure 3.
 Asaphocrita spp.
 Adults, collected at light.

-Genus Holcocera (Fig. 5)
+Genus Holcocera (Fig. 4)

 Holcocera images

-Figure 5.
+Figure 4.
 Holcocera spp.
 Adults, collected at light.

 Genus Calosima (Fig. 6)